 On TV, Christian is perhaps most recognizable as Ronaldo on Modern Family, where he appears opposite Tony winner and Emmy nominee Nathan Lane.
 In 2013, he was cast as a series regular on CBS's Jim Gaffigan pilot, a career turning point working under comedy star Gaffigan and co-creator Peter Tolan, a multiple Emmy winner.
 The pilot also starred Oscar winner Mira Sorvino and was shot on location in New York City.
-Among other television credits, Christian also appeared alongside Tony winner Sutton Foster in the pilot episode of Bunheads, an ABC Family series created by Amy Sherman-Palladino.
+Other television highlights include The Handmaid's Tale (Emmy for Best Drama), Grace & Frankie, Chuck Lorre's upcoming The Kominsky Method (with Michael Douglas and Alan Arkin) and a recurring role as a transgender informant on fx's The Bridge, which won a Peabody Award in 2014.
+Christian also appeared alongside Tony winner Sutton Foster in the pilot episode of Bunheads, a series created by Amy Sherman-Palladino.

 His professional career began with Center Theater Group's A Very Old Man With Enourmous Wings, a short story by Gabriel García Márquez adapted for the stage by Nilo Cruz, who had just won a Pulitzer Prize.
 Christian then appeared in several productions in and around Los Angeles including Cornerstone Theater Company's As You Like It (Pasadena Playhouse, directed by Bill Rauch), Sonia Flew (Laguna Playhouse) and A Christmas Carol (South Coast Repertory), where he performed as Young Scrooge for several years.